j-koziel/html-css-course/starter/03-CSS-Fundamentals/notes.md

 1. Inline styles have higher priority than IDs
 2. Declarations marked as `!important` have even more priority than inline styles -> Best to avoid this

+# CSS Theory #2: Inheritance and the Universal selector

+Some elements inherit their parent's styles.

+This is a cool mechanic as it means that properties which are going to be shared among elements can be put into the body

+The universal (`*`) selector selects all the elements inside the page